Gulf of Alaska

 The Gulf shoreline is a combination of forest, mountain and a number of tidewater glaciers.
 Alaska's largest glaciers, the Malaspina Glacier and Bering Glacier, spill out onto the coastal line along the Gulf of Alaska.
 The coast is heavily indented with Cook Inlet and Prince William Sound, the two largest connected bodies of water.
-It includes Yakutat Bay and Cross Sound.
+It includes Yakutat Bay.
 Lituya Bay (a fjord north of Cross Sound, and south of Mount Fairweather) is the site of the largest recorded tsunami in history.
 It serves as a sheltered anchorage for fishing boats.